Creating a Workspace Response for a Data Virtualization GET Endpoint

 8. Create Status Code and Response Body Attribute

 Add an AttributeCreator to the canvas and connect it to the JSONTemplater.
-Open it up to create two response attributes.
+Open it and create two new attributes.
+The first will set the status code, and the second will define the content type:

 9. Connect Data Virtualization Writer and Run Workspace